 The Rider Waite Smith card depicts an idealised family, a loving couple have their arms around each other, their cherished children dance merrily before them, while a rainbow featuring 10 cups shines

-Pisces contributes to the idyllic dreaminess of this card, there is a sense of unreality and fantasy, but is also suggestive that this peace and harmony, is the ultimate desired outcome in life .
-It is beneficial to be mindful that The 10 of Cups, 10’s being the last card in a suit, correlates with the last decan of Pisces, and the 12th sign, the last sign of the zodiac – all representitive of completion, endings and new beginings.
+Pisces contributes to the idyllic dreaminess of this card.
+There is a sense of unreality and fantasy, but is also suggestive that this peace and harmony, is the ultimate desired outcome in life .
+It is beneficial to be mindful that The 10 of Cups, 10’s being the last card in a suit, correlates with the last decan of Pisces, and the 12th sign, the last sign of the zodiac – all representative of completion, endings and new beginnings.
 Mars shows the effort we must apply to turn dreams into reality.